MetaSLAM/.github/profile/README.md

 * **Multi-sensor Fusion-based Localization and Navigation**: Utilizing a blend of sensors and algorithms, MetaSLAM offers unparalleled accuracy in robotic positioning and navigation.

-* **City-scale Map Merging**: With capabilities to aggregate and optimize enormous datasets, MetaSLAM enables accurate and real-time mapping across sprawling urban environments.
+* **City-scale Crowdsourced Mapping**: With capabilities to aggregate and optimize enormous datasets, MetaSLAM enables accurate and real-time map merging across sprawling urban environments.

-* **Large-scale Indoor Navigation**: Through advanced algorithms, the framework supports efficient and reliable navigation within extensive indoor facilities, which can be particularly useful in warehouses, hospitals, and large office spaces.

 * **Multi-agent Cooperation and Exploration**: Designed for collaborative efficacy, the system allows multiple robotic agents to work in sync for optimized task performance.